Designer Recreates Desert Masonry of Taliesin West with Candleholders

 My eight weeks living and working at Taliesin West was unforgettable.
 I’m honored that I was given the opportunity to be a member of the community there, and flattered that the twelve original candleholders remain in Taliesin West’s Dining Room.

-These handmade desert masonry candleholders are available for purchase at the Frank Lloyd Wright Store at Taliesin West!
-Call 602.800.5444 to place your order or visit the Store at Taliesin West.
-(Candleholders are not available for purchase online.
-Due to popular demand, supplies are limited.)
+These handmade desert masonry candleholders are available for purchase online through the Frank Lloyd Wright Store!
+Call 602.800.5444 to place your order or shop online.
+(Please note that supplies are limited.)